Cephas Mark

-Cephas Barker Mark (July 31, 1872 – 1942) was a druggist and political figure in Saskatchewan.
+Cephas Barker Mark (July 31, 1872 – January 5, 1942) was a druggist and political figure in Saskatchewan.
 He represented Rosetown in the Legislative Assembly of Saskatchewan, from 1912 to 1917, as a Liberal.

 Mark was born in Little Britain, Ontario, the son of Joseph Mark and Philippa Netherton.
 He was educated in Lindsay and at the Toronto School of Pharmacy.
-In 1904, Cephas Barker Mark married Elizabeth Edith Swain, where they resided in Rosetown.
+In 1904, Cephas Barker Mark married Elizabeth Edith Swain in Mariposa Township, Ontario.

+The 1906 Census shows Mark living in Minnedosa, Manitoba.
+The 1911 Census of Canada shows Mark working as a druggist in Rosetown, Saskatchewan.
+Mark served one term in the Saskatchewan Legislature and did not run for a second term in the October, 1917 election.

+Mark returned to Ontario before 1921 where he farmed and eventually retired.